 Other communities not far from Zihuatanejo offer different options.
 Ixtapa is a purpose-built resort zone, so picture lots of high-rise concrete condo buildings with Señor Frog’s and a Hard Rock Café nearby.
 There are several condo developments in this area aimed at luxury buyers, however.
 A few are near the main tourist beach, while others look out at waves crashing against cliffs instead.

 Punta Ixtapa is the development with the most cachet (Carlos Slim supposedly owns a unit here).
-Murphy has a 3BR unit with a private pool and easy beach access—but no direct sea view—for $630,000.
+Murphy had a 3BR unit with a private pool and easy beach access—but no direct sea view—for $630,000.
 Watch the monthly maintenance charges at these high-end condo developments with lots of common facilities and hotel-like services, however: for this unit that’s $1,500 per month.

 Some of the luxury condos in this area are resales, which seems safer at the moment than putting a deposit down on a pre-construction project.
-The development next to Capella Ixtapa looked to be about half sold when I visited in mid-2011, with some units filled with outdoor furniture and plants, others just a concrete shell ready for finishing.
+The development next to Capella Ixtapa looked to be about half sold when I visited, with some units filled with outdoor furniture and plants, others just a concrete shell ready for finishing.
 At least the infrastructure is all in place there, however: others are no more than architectural models and renderings in an office.

 Coastal Property Hurdles and Mexican Real Estate